Design For Life Tax Incentives

 - Bill 5-13 Property Tax Credit – Accessibility Features – legislation approved by the Montgomery County Council effective July 1, 2014.

-- Proposed Executive Regulation 3-14 Design For Life Tax Incentives – explains how Bill 5-13 Property Tax Credit – Accessibility Features will be implemented.
+- Executive Regulation 3-14 Design For Life Tax Incentives (Council Resolution 17-1267) – explains how Bill 5-13 Property Tax Credit – Accessibility Features will be implemented.
 Included in this Executive Regulation are definitions, application and processing procedures for requesting property tax credits and Development Impact Tax for School Improvement credits and certification procedures for the same.
 This executive regulation also describes the purpose and procedures for the Design for life Builder/Homeowner and Project Certification Program.

 - Disclosure of Availability of Property Tax Credits for Accessibility Improvements – template for seller and buyer of new single family residential real property in Montgomery County.